Faster, Pussycat! Kill! Kill!

 Faster, Pussycat!
 Kill!
 Kill! is a 1965 American exploitation film directed by Russ Meyer and co-written by Meyer and Jack Moran.
 It follows three go-go dancers who embark on a spree of kidnapping and murder in the California desert.

 The film is known for its violence, provocative gender roles, and eminently quotable "dialogue to shame Raymond Chandler".
-It is also remembered for the performance of star Tura Satana, whose character Richard Corliss called "the most honest, maybe the one honest, portrayal in the Meyer canon".
-Faster, Pussycat! was a commercial and critical failure upon its initial release, but it has since become widely regarded as an important and influential film.
+It is also remembered for the performance of star Tura Satana, whose character Richard Corliss called "the most honest, maybe the one honest portrayal in the Meyer canon and certainly the scariest".
+Faster, Pussycat! was a commercial and critical failure upon its initial release, but it has since become widely regarded as a cult classic and influential film.